hemachaitanya/Complete-Kubernetes/Notes.md

   - This is useful if you want to ensure that a certain pod is running on every single Kubernetes node.
 - When a node is added to the cluster, a new pod will be started on that automatically.
 - Same when the node is removed, the pod will not be rescheduled on another node.
+- DaemonSets are designed to run exactly one pod per node

 Typical use cases: